Flu Season 2014-15 - Public Health

 Egg Allergies Updated for the 2014/2015 season

 The recommendation regarding vaccinating people with egg allergies has changed.
-The National Advisory Committee on Immunization (NACI) concluded that egg-allergic individuals may be vaccinated using Trivalent Inactivated Vaccine (TIV) and Quadrivalent Inactivated Vaccine (QIV).
+The National Advisory Committee on Immunization (NACI) has concluded that egg-allergic individuals may be vaccinated using a Trivalent Inactivated Vaccine (TIV) and Quadrivalent Inactivated Vaccine (QIV).
 This may be done without prior flu vaccine skin test and with the full dose, irrespective of a past severe reaction to egg.
 The vaccine can be given in any settings where vaccines are routinely administered.
 Immunizers must be prepared for and have the necessary equipment to respond to a vaccine emergency at all times.

 Dosages for Children

 The recommendations regarding dosages for children remain the same as last season.
 For intramuscular flu vaccine, the dose is 0.5 ml for all age groups.
 This information may differ from the product monograph.
 Nova Scotia has based its recommendations on the current National Advisory Committee on Immunization (NACI) statement.

 Children who are six months old and younger than nine years old receiving seasonal flu vaccine for the first time should be given two doses, with a minimum interval of four weeks between doses.
 Children under nine who have been previously immunized (with one or more doses of seasonal influenza vaccine) receive one dose of flu vaccine.
 The seasonal flu vaccine is not licensed or recommended for infants younger than six months.